bipicar/better-validator/readme.md

 * be able to customise failure messages
 * support i18n
 * use the well known [validator](https://www.npmjs.com/package/validator) library for string validation
-* be easily used with both express.js and koa.js
+* be easily used with both express.js, koa.js and koa@next
 * written in and works with typescript (>= v2.0.0, see Section on Breaking Changes below)

 ## Basic usage